Here's a complete guide to all your endurance and sportive bike related queries and questions

 The (unpainted) frame comes in it at 918g and fork weight of 372g for a size 56cm, but Cannondale has used its SAVE (Synapse Active Vibration Elimination) to ensure comfort is kept high on the agenda.
 A ‘Power Pyramid’ bottom bracket presents plenty of stiffness making for quick footed accelerations.

-We were lucky enough to test the top of the range model, with Dura Ace Di2, but models start from £2199.99 with Shimano 105.
+We were lucky enough to test the top of the range model, with Dura Ace Di2, but models starts with a Shimano Tiagra equipped Synapse for £1399.

 How should an endurance bike ride?